Authentication and Authorization

 { "data": { "productById": { "name": "Table", "price": 899.99, "costBreakdown": null } }, "errors": [ { "message": "The current user is not authorized to access this resource.", "path": ["productById", "costBreakdown"], "extensions": { "code": "AUTH_NOT_AUTHORIZED" } } ]}

-This is standard GraphQL error behavior -- the unauthorized field returns null, and the rest of the query succeeds.
+This is standard GraphQL error behavior.
+The unauthorized field returns null, and the rest of the query succeeds.
 Design your schema accordingly: fields that might be unauthorized should be nullable so the query can still return useful data even when some fields are denied.

 The Full Auth Middleware Chain